RenderKit/embree/README.md

 Embree supports Windows (32-bit and 64-bit), Linux (64-bit), and macOS (64-bit).
-Under Windows, Linux and macOS x86 based CPUs are supported, while ARM CPUs are currently only supported under macOS (e.g. Apple M1).
-ARM support for Windows and Linux is experimental.
+Under Windows, Linux and macOS x86 based CPUs are supported, while ARM CPUs are currently only supported under Linux and macOS (e.g.
+Apple M1).
+ARM support for Windows experimental.

 Embree supports Intel GPUs based on the Xe HPG microarchitecture (Intel® Arc™ GPU) under Linux and Windows and Xe HPC microarchitecture (Intel® Data Center GPU Flex Series and Intel® Data Center GPU Max Series) under Linux.

-Currently the following products are supported and further products will get enabled soon:

-- Intel® Arc™ A770 Graphics
-- Intel® Arc™ A750 Graphics
-- Intel® Arc™ A770M Graphics
-- Intel® Arc™ A730M Graphics
-- Intel® Arc™ A550M Graphics
-- Intel® Data Center GPU Flex 170

 The code compiles with the Intel® Compiler, Intel® oneAPI DPC++ Compiler, GCC, Clang, and the Microsoft Compiler.
 To use Embree on the